 On the hunt for the perfect wedding dress?
-Well, you’ll have to find the right store first.
-Whether you’re on the prowl for a beach-appropriate number, vintage lace frock or Cinderella-inspired gown, the wedding dress shop you choose makes all the difference.
+Well, you’ll have to find the right bridal boutique first.
+Whether you’re on the prowl for a beach-appropriate number, vintage lace frock or Cinderella-inspired bridal gown, the wedding dress store you choose makes all the difference.

-Here are a few tips on finding the right wedding dress store.
+Here are a few tips on finding the right bridal boutique.

-Like any project, you’ll need to begin with a little research.
-Before you start scouting stores IRL, get the basis for your search locked down.
-Look through dress galleries, Pinterest boards and magazines to find out which designers and styles match up with your vision, then move on to finding a place that stocks them (most places will have a designer list online).
+Like any project, you’ll need to begin with a little research before you head out wedding dress shopping.
+Before you start scouting bridal shops IRL, get the basis for your search locked down.
+Look through wedding dress galleries, Pinterest boards and magazines to find out which designers and styles match up with your vision, then move on to find a bridal boutique that stocks them (most places will have a designer list online).

 Meet your match

-Bridal shop stylists visit Canadian showrooms and international markets to look at thousands of dresses in order to curate a collection of gowns for their customers.
-Some shops specialize in fashion forward designers or boho-chic styling, while others offer a range of styles to meet a variety of tastes and budgets.
+Bridal boutique stylists visit Canadian showrooms and international markets to look at thousands of wedding dresses in order to curate a collection of gowns for their customers.
+Some bridal shops specialize in fashion-forward designers or boho-chic styling, while others offer a range of styles to meet a variety of tastes and budgets.
 Browse bridal shops in our directory to find suitable options.

-Your married friends and family have tackled the task of dress shopping before, so chances are they have some tips for you.
-There are plenty of wedding dress shops in our fair country and having a little Q&A with your loved ones may help narrow your search.
-You’ll want to get some key info, like what the stylists are like, what range of dresses they saw in the store and how they felt about the overall experience.
+Your married friends and family have tackled the task of wedding dress shopping before, so chances are they have some tips for you.
+There are plenty of bridal boutiques in our fair country and having a little Q&A with your loved ones may help narrow your search.
+You’ll want to get some key info, like what the stylists are like, what range of styles they saw in the bridal shop and how they felt about the overall experience.

 Don’t get disheartened

 Have you ever gone shopping and left the store with nothing?
 The answer is probably yes.
-This is going to happen more than once when you’re hunting for your dress.
-You’ll want to sample different styles, designers and boutiques, which means leaving empty-handed a few times.
+This is going to happen more than once when you’re hunting for your wedding dress.
+You’ll want to sample different styles, designers and bridal boutiques, which means leaving empty-handed a few times.
 But try not to stress, it’s totally normal.
-Buying a dress is a big commitment with a big price tag and you should absolutely love what you wear on your wedding day.
-If you think you’ve found the dress but aren’t prepared to go all in, come back another day and try it on again.
+Buying a bridal gown is a big commitment with a big price tag and you should absolutely love what you wear on your wedding day.
+If you think you’ve found the dress but aren’t prepared to go all-in, come back another day and try it on again.

 Unfortunately, the dress you fall for probably won’t be suited to your exact measurements, and that is A-OK.
-You are a special snowflake and a tailor will probably have to make a few adjustments for the dress to look perfect.
+You are a special snowflake and a tailor will probably have to make a few wedding dress alterations to make it look perfect.
 Because of this, you’ll want to know if the bridal boutique you’ve settled on does in-house alterations.
 The plus of having an on-site tailor is their familiarity with the gowns and designers.
 Consider this before settling on your store.

 Learn about the process

-Not all dress shop experiences are created equal.
-You’ll want to check in with the stores you’re visiting to see how it all works.
+Not all bridal shop experiences are created equal.
+You’ll want to check in with the bridal boutiques you’re visiting to see how it all works.
 Some shops offer walk-ins while others only offer scheduled appointments.
 Some will allow you to take over the entire store and others will have multiple brides visiting at once.
 You’ll want to get these details down before embarking on your journey.